jhuapl-bio/microbert/README.md

 MicrobeRT: Leveraging Language Models for Analysis of Metagenomic Sequencing Data

 This repository contains a comprehensive and configurable pipeline for fine-tuning pre-trained genomic language models (gLMs) on labels of interest such as taxonomic hierarchy and evaluating models and tracking experimental results.
-This work is funded by the CDC as part of their Broad Agency Announcement (BAA) Topic 15 during the 2024-2025 Fiscal Year.
+This work is funded by the CDC BAA contract #75D30124C20202.

 There are two primary training/testing scripts for fine-tuning and evaluating open-source genomic language models.